scottnasello/scottnasello.github.io/_posts/2018-09-22-Challenge.md

 ![100 Days Challenge](/images/juniorviolin.JPG)

-As mentioned, I see so many parallels between the work many of us are doing to lead transformations and the writings of Dr. Shinichi Suzuki from 1951.
+As mentioned, I see so many parallels between the work many of us are doing to lead transformations and the writings of Dr. Shinichi Suzuki.
+I hope you are similarly inspired.

-## **SUZUKI PREFACE**
+## **Shinichi Suzuki, My Study of Violin Practice**

-TL;DR
+**TL;DR**
 * Ability is something that develops only after one has worked diligently
 * Study Daily without exception
 * Not to rush ahead, but to dedicate oneself to attaining excellent tone